-On the Praises, 4 Stichera of the holy icon, in Tone VIII:
+On the Praises, 4 Stichera, in Tone VIII:

 Bowing the knee of our hearts, and lifting up our eyes to the holy hill, let us fall down before the face of the most pure Theotokos, confessing our weakness, asking her all-powerful aid, and commending our life to her fervent intercession.
 For we believe that she who hath wiped every tear from the face of the earth will not reject our entreaty.
 (Twice)